czietz/etm-trace-rp2350/README.md

 ## Prerequisites for use

 * Hardware using the RP2350 microcontroller, such as the Raspberry Pi Pico 2 / Pico 2 W. The RP2040 – used on the original Pi Pico – does not contain the ETM hardware.
-* An gdb and openocd setup for debugging, as described in Raspberry Pi’s [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide.
+* An GDB and openocd setup for debugging, as described in Raspberry Pi’s [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide.

 ## Setup

-Integrate the custom commands into your gdb session by running the gdb command `source trace.gdb`.
+Integrate the custom commands into your GDB session by running the GDB command `source trace.gdb`.
 You might also add this to your `.gdbinit` file.

 No changes to your code are necessary.
 However, you must provide a memory buffer for the trace data and a DMA channel on the RP2350.
 The memory occupied by the buffer and the chosen DMA channel must not be used by your application.
 The address and size of the buffer and the DMA channel number can be configured with the `trc_setup`  command.